dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 # Privacy

 Both institutions and individuals that make phone calls may have privacy goals.
-Although their goals might differ in some ways, both will wish to disclose some attributes to the TP, and both may wish to suppress some of that same information from intermediaries.
+Although their goals might differ in some ways, both will wish to disclose some attributes to the callee, and both may wish to suppress some of that same information from intermediaries.
 Both will want control over how this disclosure works.

 ## Graduated Disclosure
 ACDCs support a technique called *graduated disclosure* that enables this.